Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Forced Compliance Paradigm (Induced Compliance)

 The classic Festinger and Carlsmith (1959) experiment exemplifies this.
 Participants performed tedious, boring tasks for an hour.
-Afterward, they were asked to tell the next participant (a confederate) that the tasks were actually interesting and enjoyable.
+Afterwards, they were asked to tell the next participant (a confederate) that the tasks were actually interesting and enjoyable.
 Some were offered $1 for doing this (a small amount in 1959), while others were offered $20 (a substantial sum).

-Those paid only $1 experienced significant cognitive dissonance: their behavior ("I said the dull task was fun") conflicted sharply with their internal belief ("The task was incredibly boring"), and the $1 payment provided insufficient justification for the lie.
+Those paid only $1 experienced significant cognitive dissonance: their behaviour ("I said the dull task was fun") conflicted sharply with their internal belief ("The task was incredibly boring"), and the $1 payment provided insufficient justification for the lie.
 To reduce dissonance, they shifted their private attitude, convincing themselves that the tasks weren't so bad after all, and subsequently rated the tasks as more enjoyable.
 In contrast, those paid $20 had ample external justification for their minor lie; they experienced little dissonance and maintained their negative attitude toward the tasks.
-When external reasons are weak, internal attitudes often shift to align with behavior.
+When external reasons are weak, internal attitudes often shift to align with behaviour.

 Making Free Choices as a Trigger for Internal Conflict

 This heightened cognitive dissonance then fuels the process of internal adjustment, often leading to changes in attitudes, beliefs, or values to create a sense of consistency and justify the chosen path.
 This highlights a fascinating aspect of human psychology: our internal landscape of beliefs and attitudes is not fixed but can be subtly reshaped by situational factors that influence our need to see our actions as coherent and meaningful.
-This mechanism has profound implications for persuasion, self-perception, and the ways our environment quietly molds our inner world.
+This mechanism has profound implications for persuasion, self-perception, and the ways our environment quietly moulds our inner world.

-The Experience: Psychological and Behavioral Effects
+The Experience: Psychological and Behavioural Effects

 Experiencing cognitive dissonance is fundamentally about feeling an internal inconsistency, which translates into a distinct psychological state.
 The primary and most consistently reported effect is a feeling of mental discomfort.
 This discomfort is often described as psychological tension, unease, or an aversive state that individuals are motivated to escape.